Honour code for open-book and closed-book remotely invigilated online exams

 - the University's disciplinary regulations concerning conduct in examinations;

-- the Education Committee's information and guidance on academic good practice and plagiarism.
+- and the Education Committee's information and guidance on academic good practice and plagiarism.

 1.2 The University views cheating, acting dishonestly and/or collusion in an examination as a serious disciplinary offence that may result in disciplinary actions, with the most severe penalty being expulsion from the University without a qualification.
 In the context of open-book and closed-book remotely invigilated examinations: